 Admission Requirements for Thai Higher Educational Institutions

-Thailand has a centralised admission system where students can finish secondary school or its equivalent and appear in a numerous exams.
+Thailand has a centralized admission system where students can finish secondary school or its equivalent and appear in a numerous exams.
 For entrance into all universities, students must give the P-Net or (Ordinary) National Education Test.
 Admission criteria for most universities is this exam score.

 Admission Criteria For Thai Higher Education SystemO-NET: